 Staff will ask for photo ID to verify that the person who is picking up your child is authorized and on the form.
 Constant supervision of the children is our primary concern.
-Parents are required to accompany their child to the Center and cannot leave until the child is under direct supervision of a staff member.
+Parents are required to accompany their child to their classroom and cannot leave until the child is under direct supervision of a staff member.

 Please contact your child’s teacher or the front desk at 316-978-3109, as soon as possible when your child is unable to attend for whatever reason.